 When is our Comprehensive Plan Update due?

 The Comprehensive Plan is revisited every five years.
 In 2013, Rockdale County obtained from the Georgia Department of Public Affairs an exemption from this requirement while DCA was updating the rules.
+The currently approved comprehensive plan was completed in 2018.

 How can I get involved in the planning process?